Skip Navigation

 Thinking on Earthquakes investigates both scholarly theories and views that were propagated among the early modern European population.
 Through a chronological approach, Vermij reveals that in contrast to the Ancient and medieval philosophers who suggested rational explanations for earthquakes, supernatural ideas made a powerful comeback in the sixteenth century.
 By analysing a variety of sources such as pamphlets, sermons, and treatises, this study shows how changes in the ideas on earthquakes were a result of social and political demands as well as from improvements in the means of communication, rather than from scientific methods.

-cover of "The Scientific Spirit of American Humanism" by Stephen Weldon
+book cover for "The Scientific Spirit of American Humanism" by Stephen Weldon

 Stephen Weldon: The Scientific Spirit of American Humanism